ISISComputingGroup/ibex_developers_manual/Lua.md

 ## Importing Lua Functions from Other Files

-When importing functions from other files you must be very careful not to polute your scope as by default anything declared in lua is in the global scope.
+When importing functions from other files you must be very careful not to pollute your scope as by default anything declared in lua is in the global scope.
 This means that if I have a file `importable_script.lua` of

 ```
 function my_func()